Brain health means taking care of your brain to best support your physical, mental and social well-being through every stage of life.

 Understanding Your Brain Health

-The Brain Health Program offers you a three-week learning experience with two live virtual group sessions each week.
+The Brain Health Program offers you a two-week learning experience with three live virtual group sessions each week.
 These sessions are free with enrollment in the program.

 Before your group sessions, you’ll do some independent learning with a few prerecorded videos.
 These videos break down complex topics in an easy-to-understand way.